 Mariano Fortuny equipped the palace to be an atelier; employing the large rooms as an exhibition space as well as a workplace, for his varied interests: photography and painting as well as fabrics and fashion.
 In 1956, a few years after the designer’s death, his widow donated the building to the city of Venice.

 There is still a Fortuny factory and showroom on the Giudecca where you can buy incredibly expensive fabrics printed with Fortuny’s special techniques.

-Palazzo Fortuny is near the Sant' Angelo vaporetto stop.
-It's rather hard to find, being hidden between the main Rialto - Accademia thoroughfare and the Grand Canal.
-The front entrance is in Campo San Beneto (or Benedetto), and can be reached by taking a right turn (look out for the small sign) between Campo Manin and Campo Sant'Angelo.
-Opening times and admission charges depend on the current exhibition; check for discounts (Venice card holders, over-65s, students etc.) and note that the last admission is usually an hour before closing time.
+Palazzo Fortuny is near the Sant’ Angelo vaporetto stop.
+It’s rather hard to find, being hidden between the main Rialto – Accademia thoroughfare and the Grand Canal.
+The front entrance is in Campo San Beneto (or Benedetto), and can be reached by taking a right turn (look out for the small sign) between Campo Manin and Campo Sant’Angelo.
+Opening times and admission charges depend on the current exhibition; check for discounts (Venice card holders, young people, students etc.) and note that the last admission is usually an hour before closing time.

 On this site